 In all of this, meaning is important.
 Meaning can also almost kill with delight or at least offer reason to go on in the midst of moments that are far-from-delight.
 Sometimes it’s hard to find.
 I write to help myself find it.
 I hope my seeing, photographing, and writing might also help someone else with meaning.
 It’s a higher order of meaning in my book if anything I do helps someone, but, of course, I never know about that, and do it anyway, for my own sanity.
 Which is not nothing in terms of meaning.

-Funnily (while not funny at all), meaning often shows up most easily in the difficult times when we are called on to rise to a challenge, but minus this challenge, many of us — those who retire without adequate plans, or people without partners, or some kind of real passion, or an emergency which elicits passion — might have difficulty finding it.
+Funnily (while not funny at all), meaning often shows up most easily in the difficult times when I am called on to rise to a challenge, but minus this challenge, many of us — those who retire without adequate plans, or people without partners, or some kind of real passion, or an emergency which elicits passion — might have difficulty finding it.
 Sometimes I find it for awhile, then lose it, then need to re-find it.
 Re-calibrate.
 Look from a slightly different perspective.
 Bring in more light, or shadow.
 Be willing to take a second look, sit myself down, re-think my narrative.

 Like photography.
 Like writing.
 Like emails — from friends or sisters.